gatlin/AFSBylaws/bylaws.md

 There is hereby established a category of members who shall be members of AFS, and who shall have voting rights in respect thereof as provided by these Bylaws.
-All members in this category of membership shall be members in good standing, and shall meet such other criteria as are adopted from time to time by the Board.
+All members in this category shall be in good standing, and shall meet such other criteria as are adopted from time to time by the Board.
 Each member in this category of membership shall be entitled to one (1) vote.

 ### 1.1 Eligibility